Storyline 360 Accessibility Conformance Report

 Not Applicable

-Storyline 360 does not require learners to authenticate it.
+Storyline 360 courses don’t require learners to authenticate to access course content.

 4.1.3 Status Messages (Level AA 2.1 and 2.2)